ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

    notebooks.
 Many tests may reuse the same ITH Extensions.

-Additionally, there is the **Common Extensions** layer, which comprises extensions that may be useful for multiple teams and are not tied to a specific SUT.
+Additionally, there is the **Common Extensions** layer, which comprises extensions that may be *useful for multiple teams across SKAO and are not tied to a specific SUT*.
 Common Extensions are intended as building blocks generic enough for almost any SKA project.
 However, as they assume the SUT is part of a telescope within the SKA context, they cannot be included in the Core layer.
-An example might be a command call action capable of handling Long Running Commands (LRC) in line with SKA conventions.
+An example might be a command call action capable of handling Long Running Commands (LRC) in line with SKA conventions; another (more complex) example could be a framework for managing the lifecycle of one or more Tango Subarray devices in a test environment (see the next section for more details).
 Currently, the Common Extensions layer will be distributed alongside the Core in the `ska-integration-test-harness <https://gitlab.com/ska-telescope/ska-integration-test-harness/>`_.
 Contributions to this layer are welcome, provided they meet the